Top 10 Hanoi Tourist Attractions

 Opening Hours 8h00 - 11h30 and 13h00 - 16h00

-10. Temple of Literature Temple of Literature: The Temple of Literature is a charming temple complex in the centre of Hanoi that was originally built to be a centre of learning dedicated to the Chinese sage and scholar Confucius.
+10. Hanoi Temple of Literature and Imperial College: The Temple of Literature is a charming temple complex in the centre of Hanoi that was originally built to be a centre of learning dedicated to the Chinese sage and scholar Confucius.
 Over the proceeding 1000 years many more buildings have been added and beautified o that now this large area is filled with ornate pavilions, shrines, and a rich garden.
 It has become a rite of passage for graduating doctors to visit The Temple of Literature and the whole place is steeped in Vietnamese history.

 Opening Hours: Tuesday - Sunday 8:30 - 11:30 & 13:30 - 16:30